 SAFEGUARDING AND CHILD PROTECTION

-Through their day-to-day contact with pupils and direct work with families, staff at Cottenham Primary School have a crucial role to play in noticing indicators of possible abuse or neglect and referring them to Social Care via the Cambridgeshire Direct Contact Centre (Designated Person for Child Protection to refer).
+Through their day-to-day contact with pupils and direct work with families, staff at Cottenham Primary School have a crucial role to play in noticing indicators of possible abuse or neglect and referring them to Social Care via the Multi Agency Safeguarding Hub ( M.A.S.H.).

 The CPS Safeguarding and Child Protection Policy sets out how the school’s governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are the pupils at the school.
 This policy applies to all staff, paid and unpaid, working in the school including governors.
 It is consistent with the Local Safeguarding Children Board (LSCB) procedures.